You are now leaving the patient site

 • have or have had low or high blood pressure

 • have or have had diabetes or high blood sugar or a family history of diabetes or high blood sugar.
-Your healthcare provider should check your blood sugar before you start REXULTI and during treatment with REXULTI.

 • have or have had high levels of total cholesterol, LDL cholesterol, or triglycerides, or low levels of HDL cholesterol